MARTIMM/gnome-gtk3/docs/content-docs/tutorial.md

 layout: sidebar
 ---

-# Tutorial
+# Tutorials

-This tutorial is about building your own **GUI** (Graphical User Interface) in **Perl6** based on the **Gnome** libraries **gtk3**, **gdk3** and **glib**.
+The tutorial section tries to explain how you can build your own **GUI** (Graphical User Interface) in **Raku** based on the **gnome** libraries such as **gtk**, **gdk** and **glib**.
+As the GTK+ library builds upon other libraries such as glib and gdk, the **Gnome::Gtk3** package depends on **Gnome::Gdk3** and **Gnome::Glib** among others.

+Many techniques will pass and lead you along all kinds of details like creating and showing windows, adding widgets, using dialogs and sending signals to name a few.

-This tutorial will first explain the modules in the package `Gnome::Gtk3` and then the modules from `Gnome::Gtk3::Glade`.
-As GTK+ builds upon other libraries such as Glib and Gdk, the `Gnome::Gtk3` also builds upon `Gnome::Gdk3` and `Gnome::Glib`.
-There are a few more libraries and are mentioned when needed.
-The first few parts of the tutorial is about building your GUI by hand and the later sections will be about making use of the generated *XML* file from the GTK+ GUI designer program *Glade*.
-On the website there is also a section explaining some of the design ideas of the perl6 Gnome::* packages.
+The first few parts of the tutorial is about building your GUI by hand.
+There are some intermezzo's in between to tell you something about how the Raku modules are set up.
+Later sections will be about making use of *XML* files, possibly generated from the GTK+ GUI designer program *Glade*, how to make use of stylesheets, resources, applications, drag and drop, ....
+On the website there is also a section explaining some of the design ideas of the perl6 **Gnome::*** packages.
 There is also a reference section of the implemented modules.

+What is not explained is how to install the Gtk libraries and install Raku or the Raku modules.

+Have fun!